-When to tell your employer
+When to tell your employer about coming back to work

 Same job, same terms and conditions

-If there isn’t one, you might be entitled to redundancy pay.
+If there isn’t one, you may be entitled to redundancy pay.
+Find out more in our guide Redundancy pay.

 Pay and conditions